Film & Media Studies, Minor

-The film studies program at Saint Louis University is an 18-credit interdisciplinary minor developed by film scholars, technical crafts persons, and historians from various departments of the College of Arts and Sciences.
+Saint Louis University’s film and media studies program is a 21-credit interdisciplinary minor developed by film scholars, practitioners and historians from various departments within the College of Arts and Sciences.

-In touch with today’s multi-cultural, multi-mediated environment, the film studies minor encourages broad visual literacy and connects these analytical skills with the expertise of various disciplines.
-The program also promotes study abroad, particularly on the Saint Louis University Madrid, Spain, campus.
+The program is designed for students interested in film history, analysis and production opportunities.
+In keeping with today’s multicultural, multi-mediated environment, SLU’s film and media studies minor encourages broad visual literacy and connects these analytical skills with the expertise of various disciplines.
+The program also promotes study abroad, particularly at Saint Louis University’s campus in Madrid, Spain.

 - Media studies at the graduate level

-- Media production in film, television, and digital communication
+- Media production in film, television and digital communication

 - Advertising and professional writing